Querying human lung cell atlas to classify query cells¶

-Initial version of this notebook was compiled by Lisa Sikemma.
+This notebook was compiled by Lisa Sikkema.

-Import libraries and set figure parameters¶
+Import libraries and set figure parameters and paths

 [1]: